 The Navy and Marine Corps use the SMART system.
 This system automatically captures your training, experience and standardized test scores.

 The Community College of the Air Force (CCAF) automatically captures your training, experience and standardized test scores.

 If you received your AAS degree from the CCAF you can transfer all your credits towards a Liberal Studies undergraduate degree.
 For more information about the Liberal Studies program, visit http://ugradlib.camden.rutgers.edu/.

 The Coast Guard Institute (CGI) requires each service member to submit documentation of all training (except correspondence course records), along with an enrollment form, to receive a transcript.

 Under most circumstances, veterans are eligible to use their former service branches transcript program.

 Applying Your ACE Credits

 In most cases, ACE-recommended credits will be used to fulfill your free-elective requirements.
-University College at Rutgers-Camden will determine the number of credits we will accept, if any, and how they will be applied.
+Rutgers University–University College will determine the number of credits we will accept, if any, and how they will be applied.